-- .1 Where required by code provide Locknetics 640 Series magnetic lock reset keyswitch.
-This switch shall be set-up to "enable" when turned one way and "disable" when turned the other. - .2 In accordance with the Authority having jurisdiction, this switch should be normally located inside the Fire Panel System Room and shall indicate the lock control system status with red and green LED indicators at the switch.

-.8 Card Readers
+- .3 The exit pushbuttons shall be totally fail-safe, to release the doors in the event of a failure of the exit control circuitry within the reader interface module. - .4 All exit pushbuttons shall be labeled to meet local codes. - .7 Magnetic Lock Master Reset Switches - .1 Where required by code provide Locknetics 640 Series magnetic lock reset keyswitch.
+This switch shall be set-up to "enable" when turned one way and "disable" when turned the other. - .2 In accordance with the Authority having jurisdiction, this switch should be normally located inside the Fire Panel System Room and shall indicate the lock control system status with red and green LED indicators at the switch. - .8 Card Readers - .1 HID Signo Contactless smart card readers are to be provided no substitutions.
+Contractor to provide readers pre-configured with Signo smart profile and U of G MOB key; Contractor to order readers using U of G specific HID product codes listed below. - .2 Acceptable HID product codes are as follows: - .1 HID SY-20KNKS-02-0012W3 HID Signo 20 reader with keypad, suitable for frame or mullion mounting OSDP/Wiegand compatible with pigtail. - .2 HID SY-20NKS-02-0012W3 HID Signo 20 reader, suitable for frame or mullion mounting OSDP/Wiegand compatible with pigtail. - .3 HID SY-40KNKS-02-0012W3 HID Signo 40K reader with keypad, suitable for wall or surface mounting OSDP/Wiegand compatible with pigtail. - .4 HID SY-40NKS-02-0012W3 HID Signo 40 reader, suitable for wall or surface mounting OSDP/Wiegand compatible with pigtail. - .3 Readers will be wired based on the following criteria: - .1 For new construction where mercury security panels have been supplied readers will be connected using OSDP interface. - .2 For new or retrofit construction where vertx security panels have been supplied readers will be connected using Wiegand interface. - .9 Tamper Alarms

-- .1 HID Dual Technology Contactless smart card readers are to be provided and shall securely read access control data from SIO-Enabled 13.56 MHz contactless smart cards as well as 125 KHz proximity cards. - .2 The contactless smart card reader shall be optimally designed for use in access control applications by providing: - .1 Secure access control data exchange between the smart card and the reader utilizing key diversification and mutual authentication routines. - .2 Universal compatibility with most access control systems. - .3 The ability to read expanded data format lengths up to 144 bits. - .4 Backwards compatibility with legacy 125 KHz proximity access control formats (E.g. 26-bit, 32, 35-bit, 37-bit, 56-bit, and HID Corporate 1000 formats). - .3 The contactless smart card reader shall be configurable to provide multiple hierarchical degrees of key compatibility for accessing the smart card access control data.
-Compatibility shall be provided for the following key structure options: - .1 Compatibility with the default iCLASS key structure to ensure convenient off the shelf compatibility with iCLASS cards and readers. - .2 Compatibility with higher security HID managed ELITE keys which provide a site-specific, unique, protected key structure. - .3 Compatibility with high security user-managed custom keys. - .9 Tamper Alarms - .1 All ACS equipment cabinets including system power supply cabinets, shall be equipped with sensors, which detect and remotely annunciate their opening. - .2 All communication and alarm device cabling at the door and between the DGP and the door shall be supervised to detect and remotely annunciate "open", "high impedance", "low impedance", and "short" conditions.
+- .1 All ACS equipment cabinets including system power supply cabinets, shall be equipped with sensors, which detect and remotely annunciate their opening. - .2 All communication and alarm device cabling at the door and between the DGP and the door shall be supervised to detect and remotely annunciate "open", "high impedance", "low impedance", and "short" conditions.
 The end of line supervision device shall be installed as close as possible to the security device.